SkyMavisGann/Mariana/README.md

  - Yerino boss
  - Shopkeeper Muro

-Beab:
-- Main menu Background sprite

-All other sprites were drawn by Kyle Gann.
+All other sprites were drawn by Sky Mavis Gann.